 Ground Vibration Limitations

-Do not allow compaction or other excessive vibration from construction activities to occur during placement or curing of concrete until it has attained the specified strength..
+Do not allow compaction or other excessive vibration from construction activities to occur during placement or curing of concrete until it has attained the specified strength.

 Backfilling and Service Loads Restrictions

 Verify that backfill is not higher than the finished grades indicated on the Contract Drawings.